klacointe/zobi/README.md

 Now it only defines create/update/destroy methods to easily build CRUD backend.

-If your controller is namespaced, you should define the `resource_type` method to override its generic behavior.
+If your controller is namespaced, you should define the `zobi_resource_name` method to override its generic behavior.

-If your model is namespaced, you should define the defaults resource_class:
+If your model is namespaced, you should define the zobi_resource_class:

 ```
-def resource_class
+def zobi_resource_class
   ::User::Address`
 end
 ```